taylor-ortiz/dataexpert-data-engineering-capstone/README.md

 ### Features

 * 9,048,771 rows of source data extracted
-* A 28 task DAG using Airflow data pipeline orchestration running in an Astronomer cloud environment
+* A 28 task DAG using Airflow data pipeline orchestration running in an Astronomer production cloud environment
 * Grafana dashboards visualizing Colorado crime density and 16 required KPIs and use cases from the state
 * Grafana dashboard enabling a user experience for business entities to search for their company and discover their tier
 * Medallion architecture data design patterns